Polifack/CoDeLin/README.md

 - Binary Direction: Direction to follow during the tree binarization algorithm.
 It corresponds with right-branch or left-branch binarization.
 Indicated by --b_direction [L | R]
 - Binary Marker: Character or characters added to the artificial intermediate non-terminal nodes.
 Indicated by --b_marker string.
 - Traverse: Traversal order for tetratagging encoding.
 Indicated by --traverse [preorder | postorder | inorder]
+- Gaps Mode: Open or closed gaps for the gaps encoding.
+Indicated by --gap_mode [open | close]

 Dependency only parameters:
 - Displacement: Flag indicating to use displacement in bracket based encodings (i.e. encode the label of word w_i in l_i+1); Indicated by the flag --disp.